Mortgage

 Can I qualify for down payment assistance in North Carolina?

-You complete homebuyer education if required.
+You complete the homeowners education courses, if required

 How do I apply for North Carolina first-time homebuyer down payment assistance?